kevinhwong1/KevinHWong_Notebook/_posts/2019-12-05-DNA-RNA-Extractions-Thermal-Transplant-Porites-Trial-3.md

 ---
 layout: post
-title: DNA RNA Extractions Thermal Transplant Porites Trial 1
+title: DNA RNA Extractions Thermal Transplant Porites Trial 3
-date: '2019-12-03'
+date: '2019-12-05'
 categories: Processing, Protocols
-tags: Porites, DNA RNA Extractions, Thermal Transplant
+tags: Porites, Thermal Transplant, DNA RNA Extractions
 ---

-DNA/RNA extractions for Porites Thermal Transplant Trial #1 - ADULTS
+DNA/RNA extractions for Porites Thermal Transplant Trial #3 - ADULTS

 ### Goal
-To stream line the protocol for DNA/RNA extractions for *Porites astreoides* for the Thermal Transplant 2018 experiment
+To stream line the protocol for DNA/RNA extractions for *Porites astreoides* for the Thermal Transplant 2018 experiment by increasing the sample volume to increase DNA and RNA yield.

 ### Samples
-To start, I am using 5 adult *P. astreoides* samples that were already chipped (~0.5mm diameter) and placed in 500 uL of DNA/RNA Shield.
+Today I am using 2 adult *P. astreoides* samples that were already chipped (~0.5mm diameter) and placed in 500 uL of DNA/RNA Shield.

-**Sample Numbers: 29, 25, 33, 49, 23**
+**Sample Numbers: 21 and 51**

 ### Protocol description
-I used a modified version of [this protocol](https://emmastrand.github.io/EmmaStrand_Notebook/Soft-and-Hard-Homogenization-Protocol/) written by [E. Strand](https://emmastrand.github.io/EmmaStrand_Notebook/).
-I only did the soft homogenization protocol because I am only interested in extraction coral DNA/RNA.
+I used a modified version of [this protocol](https://kevinhwong1.github.io/KevinHWong_Notebook/DNA-RNA-Extractions-Thermal-Transplant-Porites-Trial-1/) from 20191203 extraction.

 ### Protocol Preparation